Implementing a function to complete range selection and copy with one click using Vanilla JS

 Next, specify the selection range.

-There are two ways to specify: If you want to copy all the contents of a DOM element, use the selectNodeContents() method of the Range object.
+There are two ways to specify it.
+If you want to copy the entire contents of a DOM element, use the selectNodeContents() method of the Range object.

 range.selectNodeContents(hoge);

-What you need to be careful about here is that if only a part of the DOM is obtained using the getElementById() method, if you pass it as is to the setStart() and setEnd() methods, an error will usually occur, so It is necessary to extract only the Node of the column and pass it.
+One thing to be careful of here is that if you are only copying a portion of the DOM, passing the DOM obtained with the getElementById() method directly to the setStart() and setEnd() methods will usually result in an error, so you need to extract only the string node from the DOM and pass it over.

-The IndexSize in this error means that there is no seventh Node by looking at the index of the DOM array in the hoge object.
-We thought we would pass a string and use the seventh character as the starting point, but there seems to be a discrepancy in the recognition.
+The IndexSize in this error is looking at the index of the DOM array in the hoge object and saying that there is no seventh Node.
+We thought we were passing a string and starting from the seventh character, but there was a misunderstanding

-Therefore, it is necessary to pass the text node contained in the hoge object to the first argument of the setStart() and setEnd() methods.
-It seems like the best way to retrieve the text node is from the firstChild property.
+Therefore, you need to pass the text node contained in the hoge object as the first argument to the setStart() and setEnd() methods.
+The standard way to get the text node is from the firstChild property

 var hoge = document.getElementById('hoge'); var hogeTextNode = hoge.firstChild; range.setStart(hogeTextNode, 7); range.setEnd(hogeTextNode, 15);

-Once you have specified the selection range, all you have to do is make it selected, but there are pitfalls here as well.
+Once you have specified the selection range, all that's left is to select it, but there is a pitfall here as well

-To make a selection, simply add a Range object with a selection range specified to the Selection object using the addRange() method.
+To select an object, simply add a Range object that specifies the selection range to the Selection object using the addRange() method

 selection.addRange(range); // Error occurs // Discontiguous selection is not supported.

-It means that discontiguous (non-contiguous) Selection is not supported, but what does it mean to be non-contiguous?
+You say that discontiguous selections are not supported, but what does it mean to be discontiguous?

-In this sample, the Range object was extracted from the Selection object, which is what the above error means.
+In this example, the Range object was extracted from the Selection object, which is what the above error means

-The Selection object already has one Range object, so if you add it using the addRange() method, it will have two Range objects, which is the non-contiguous Selection state indicated by the error.
+The Selection object already has one Range object, so adding one using the addRange() method will result in two Range objects, which is the discontinuous Selection state indicated by the error

-selection.removeAllRanges(); // As the method name suggests, remove all Range objects selection.addRange(range);
+selection.removeAllRanges(); // As the method name suggests, removes all Range objects selection.addRange(range);

-In summary, to select a string on the screen, the code is as follows.
+To summarize, the code to select a string on the screen is as follows:

-// Get Range object from Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0); var textNode = document.getElementById('hoge').firstChild; // String in DOM When selecting everything range.selectNodeContents(textNode); // With the selectNodeContents() method, there is no need to extract text nodes // When selecting only part of the DOM range.setStart(textNode, 7); range.setEnd(textNode, 15); // Set selection through Selection object selection.removeAllRanges(); selection.addRange(range);
+// Get the Range object from the Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0); var textNode = document.getElementById('hoge').firstChild; // To select all text in the DOM range.selectNodeContents(textNode); // With the selectNodeContents() method, there is no need to extract the text node // To select only a portion of the DOM range.setStart(textNode, 7); range.setEnd(textNode, 15); // Select via the Selection object selection.removeAllRanges(); selection.addRange(range);

-To perform "Ctrl + C" on the selected string, use the execCommand() method below.
+To execute "Ctrl + C" on the selected string, use the execCommand() method below

 document.execCommand('copy');